dojot/docs/source/internal-communication.rst

 Components
 ----------

-The main components current in dojot are shown in :numref:`dojot_components`.
+The main components that are currently in :numref:`dojot_components`.

 .. _dojot_components:
 .. uml::